datagrok-ai/public/help/develop/how-to/test-packages.md

 ### Reviewing results

-Information about test results is available via tooltip or in the context panel.
-Select test, category, or package to explore results.
+To explore results, select a test, category, or package, and information about results is available via tooltip or in the context panel.
 In case category/package contain multiple tests results are shown as a grid which can be added to workspace for further exploration.

 ![Test results](test_results.gif)